shinolab/autd3-doc/src/en/Users_Manual/tutorial/single.md

 If you are using Windows, install [Npcap](https://npcap.com/) in "**WinPcap API-compatible Mode**".

 Note that if the firmware is outdated, proper operation is not guaranteed.
-The firmware version assumed in this document is v10 or later.
+The firmware version assumed in this document is v12.1.0.
 Refer to [Getting Started/Firmware](../getting_started/firmware.md) for firmware updates.

 ## Sample Programs